Shell shelves 200,000-bpd Pierre River oil sands mining project

 The company said that because planning for the Pierre River mine was still in early stages, few jobs will be cut because of the deferral.

-However, Shell was one of the earliest oil sands producers to slash staff due to low prices, laying off as many as 300 from its mining operations last month.

-Shell has a 60 percent stake in the Athabasca Oil Sands Project, while Chevron Corp (CVX.N) and Marathon Oil Corp (MRO.N) each hold a 20 percent interest.
+Shell has a 60 percent stake in the Athabasca Oil Sands Project, while Chevron Corp and Marathon Oil Corp each hold a 20 percent interest.

-(Reporting by Scott Haggett and Nia Williams in Calgary; editing by Lisa Von Ahn and Andrew Hay)
+Total SA and Statoil ASA have also recently postponed oil sands projects [ID: nL2N0RQ2CE] (Reporting by Scott Haggett and Nia Williams in Calgary; Editing by Lisa Von Ahn)